 The Camerata Polyzoides recently performed in Spain (several concert-tours), in the Czech Republic (Janačék-Akademie Brno, Festival Forfest Kroměří�, Radio Olomouc), in Austria (Festival “Hörgänge” Konzerthaus Vienna, piano & forte ORF Salzburg, Austrian Society of Music, Franz Schmidt-Society), in Croatia (Festival Opatija), in Greece (Festival “Dimitria” and Festival “Hellexpo” Thessaloniki, Festival Paros), in Germany (“KundK” Geseke, Rüthen Castle), in the Sultanate Oman (Muscat) and in China (several concert-tours).

-Many CD recordings have been made by the members of the Camerata Polyzoides, most recently a double CD with 13 works by Klaus Johns (Extraplatte).
+Many CD recordings have been made by the members of the Camerata Polyzoides, 2006 a double CD with 13 works by Klaus Johns (Extraplatte).

 Christos Polyzoides – violin, viola